Here are 9 reasons why putting animals in the hands of Agriculture ministers is like putting healthcare in the hands of tobacco companies:

 Despite the international scientific community being united in their conclusion that battery cages are cruel and cause the intelligent and social animals confined within them extreme suffering.
 Australia’s Agriculture Ministers have consistently failed to outlaw them.

-Mother pigs in Australia can legally be confined in small metal cages like this for most of their lives … a cruel practice given the tick of approval by Agriculture Ministers who consistently prioritise ‘efficiency’ and ‘productivity’ ahead of the welfare of individual animals.
+Mother pigs in Australia can legally be confined in small metal cages like this for weeks on end … a cruel practice given the tick of approval by Agriculture Ministers who consistently prioritise ‘efficiency’ and ‘productivity’ ahead of the welfare of individual animals.

-One of the strong supporters of ag-gag laws, which serve to punish investigators rather than animal abusers, has been Federal Ag Minister Barnaby Joyce — in fact his response to horrific live animal baiting in the greyhound racing industry was to condemn the investigators for documenting the evidence in the first place.
+Some of the strongest supporters of ag-gag laws, which serve to punish investigators rather than animal abusers, have been agriculture ministers.
+In fact when horrific live animal baiting in the greyhound racing industry was exposed, the response from the Agriculture Minister at the time was to condemn the investigators for documenting the evidence, rather than the perpetrators of the cruelty.
 While the former NSW Ag Minister described animal cruelty investigators as ‘akin to terrorists’.

 Shattered bills, broken bones, fractured wings … 1 in 4 ducks shot during duck shooting season are wounded and die a slow and painful death.
-Yet in Victoria, where duck shooting is still legal, successive Agriculture Ministers have bowed to pressure from hunters and ‘sporting’ shooters in refusing to support an end to the massacre of native waterbirds.
+Yet duck shooting remains legal in multiple states, with Agriculture Ministers bowing to pressure from the shooting lobby to sanction season after season of the killing of native waterbirds.

 Calf-roping is the cruellest of all rodeo events — terrified animals are chased, lassoed and wrestled to the ground, all in the name of ‘entertainment’.
 Calves can suffer broken legs, broken necks, ruptured discs and internal bleeding.
 These young animals with soft bones and still developing bodies should never be subjected to such harsh treatment.
 Yet calf-roping is still legal in most states, with Ag Ministers resisting community calls for a ban.